Longevity of the Time Tree Roots Stay On

 Do tree roots grow back after cutting them down?

-Are tree roots likely to continue to grow after cutting down?
+Do tree roots continue to grow after the tree has been cut down?

 Conclusion: